aburkut/eth-blocks/README.md

 - `SMART_CONTRACT_ADDRESS=xxx` - smart contract address
 - `PRIVATE_KEY=xxx` - private key to iteract with smart contract

 ## Architecture:

 ![Diagram](Diagram.png)

-- Two AWS scheduled AWS Lambda functions - puller and calc.
+- Serverless architecture (cheap, scalable, no efforts to manage)
+- Two AWS scheduled Lambda functions - puller and calc.
+The first one is responsible for pulling blocks and transactions from Etherscan API into database, runs on schedule every 1 minute.
+The second one calculates total number of blocks and ETH spent for gas gee for a day and puts the data into Solidity smart contract.
+Runs on schedule once a day at 00:10.
+- S3 bucket to store the latest processed block number for puller lambda
-- Database - AWS Dynamodb
+- Database - AWS Dynamodb tables to store blocks and transactions

 ## Directory structure
 - [contracts](contracts) - contains Solidity smart contract, abi.json, and simple TS script to deploy the contract to network
 - [src](src) - contains source code of Node.js AWS Lambda functions
 - [terraform](terraform) - contains terraform templates to provision AWS resources required by the application
 - [test](test) - contains tests

+## Deploy smart contract:

+- `export SMART_CONTRACT_NETWORK=xxx` - put network of your choise
+- `export PRIVATE_KEY=xxx` - put your private key
+- `npm run deploy:contract` outputs smart contract address

 ## Terraform